 For more information on Elekta Infinity, please read our press release.

 Because diagnostic imaging plays a critical role in initial cancer diagnosis, treatment planning and palliative therapies, the 8,149-square-foot Thomas J. Moran Imaging Center offers the latest in diagnostic technologies, including digital X-ray, CT, nuclear medicine, SPECT/CT, PET/CT and MRI.
-We also have plans to expand services in the near future to include fluoroscopy, mammography, and ultrasound.
 The Imaging Center is named after throat and lung cancer survivor Thomas J. “T.J.”
 Moran, a grateful patient who was moved by the compassionate and expert care he received and made an initial $1 million donation.
 His gift inspired many others to give and led to the creation of the Heart of a Hero Honor and Memorial Program.

 The daVinci Surgical System allows surgeons to perform procedures laparoscopically instead of a more traditional open approach.
 It is used for prostate removal, kidney removal and certain complex head and neck procedures such as removing tumors from the base of the tongue or removing stones from saliva glands.
 We are the only Cancer Center in the area using the daVinci Surgical System for these types of procedures.